plausible/docs/docs/shopify-integration.md

 * `quantity` (custom property) - number of items added to cart
 * a revenue value - the price of the product multiplied with quantity

-In order to see this information on your Plausible dashboard, you should:

-1. [Set up a revenue goal](ecommerce-revenue-tracking#step-3-add-a-new-custom-event-and-specify-the-currency-of-your-choice) called `Add to Cart` with your desired reporting currency
-2. [Set up two custom properties](/custom-props/props-dashboard#1-configure-custom-properties-in-your-site-settings) called `productTitle`, and `quantity`

 ```javascript
 // Track "Add to Cart"
 analytics.subscribe('product_added_to_cart', async (event) => {